varadero cuba

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.

-Located on the Hicacos Peninsula, the beach town of Varadero is just two hours east of Cuba’s vibrant capital of Havana.
-This long, skinny peninsula juts out from the northern coast of Cuba, creating a semi-protected extension of nearly 10 miles (18 kilometers) of perfect beaches.
+Located on the Hicacos Peninsula along Cuba’s northern coast, the beach town of Varadero is just two hours east of the island’s vibrant capital city of Havana.
+This long, skinny peninsula juts out into crystal-clear turquoise waters, creating a semi-protected extension of nearly 10 miles (18 kilometers) of picture-perfect beaches.

-While the resorts in Varadero have a pristine beachfront, the beach in Varadero is entirely public.
-There is more than enough public beach that it won’t be a challenge to find the perfect spot to enjoy, whether you’re looking for a more lively party spot or a totally quiet corner of sand.
+Despite sections of the beach being overtaken by the numerous resorts in Varadero, Varadero Beach is entirely public.
+There is more than enough public beach here to enjoy, whether you’re looking for a more lively party spot or a totally quiet corner of sand.

 No matter what you’re planning to do on your Cuba itinerary, Varadero is well worth a trip.
 Not only does its location – just a few hours from Havana and Trinidad – make it an accessible destination for visitors, but its beaches alone are worth traveling for.